Borrow a Museum Pass

-All Passes (unless otherwise noted) are funded by the Friends of the Concord Free Public Library and may be used for free or reduced admission at the following locations: Acton Discovery Museum, Annual ParksPass (funded by Mass DCR), Boston Children's Museum, Concord Museum, DeCordova Museum, Fruitlands Museum, Harvard Art Museums, Institute of Contemporary Art (ICA), Isabella Stewart Gardner Museum, Museum of Fine Arts, Museum of Science, New England Aquarium (Sept.-June), Orchard House, Peabody Essex Museum, Tower Hill Botanic Garden and Zoo New England.
+All Passes (unless otherwise noted) are funded by the Friends of the Concord Free Public Library and may be used for free or reduced admission at the following locations: Acton Discovery Museum, Annual ParksPass (funded by Mass DCR), Boston Children's Museum, Concord Museum, DeCordova Museum, Fruitlands Museum, Harvard Art Museums, Institute of Contemporary Art (ICA), Isabella Stewart Gardner Museum, Museum of Fine Arts, Museum of Russian Icons, Museum of Science, New England Aquarium (Sept.-June), Orchard House, Peabody Essex Museum, Tower Hill Botanic Garden and Zoo New England.

 Reservations may be made up to 60 days in advance.
 Each museum has its own policy for use of its pass.
 Check with the Circulation desk.

 Passes that must be returned to us are due back at the lending library by opening time of the business day following use of the pass.
 If a pass is returned late a $10.00 fee will be assessed.

 Friends memberships and proceeds of Friends book sales help fund museum passes, children's programs, concerts, poetry readings, author talks, DVD movies, music CDs, and audiobooks.